HerikLyma/CPPWebFramework/README.md

-The C++ Web Framework (CWF) is an Open Source web framework, under <a href="https://github.com/HerikLyma/CPPWebFramework/blob/master/LICENSE.txt">MIT License</a>, created by Herik Lima and Marcelo Eler, using C++ with Qt to be used in the development of web applications, having been heavily inspired by
+​The C++ Web Framework (CWF) is an Open Source web framework, under <a href="https://github.com/HerikLyma/CPPWebFramework/blob/master/LICENSE.txt">MIT License</a>, created by Herik Lima and Marcelo Eler, using C++ with Qt to be used in the development of web applications.
+The CWF was designed to consume few computational resources, such as memory and processing, and have a low response time for requests.
-Java Servlets, JavaServer Pages Standard Tag Library (JSTL), designed to consume few computational resources such as memory and processing and a low response time for requests.
-The CWF also adopts the MVC (Model-View-Controller) architecture, where you can create classes to take care of the business layer (Model), use CSTL (C++ Server Pages Standard Tag Library) within the Web Pages to take care of data presentation (View) and use the servlets as a between the two layers (Controller).
+It also adopts the MVC (Model-View-Controller) architecture, where you can create classes to take care of the business layer (Model), use CSTL (C++ Server Pages Standard Tag Library) within the Web Pages to take care of data presentation (View) and use the servlets as a between the two layers (Controller).

+​
 Because it is created in Qt, the C++ Web Framework can run on the same platforms supported by Qt:

 <ul>